 BED BUG SMELL

-However, bed bugs have a specific smell, most people define that smell different from each other.
-People define it like irony, musty, woody or something else.
+However, bed bugs have a specific smell, most people define that smell differently from each other.
+People define it as irony, musty, woody, or something else.

 BED BUG EGGS